radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/create-a-dashboard.md

 ### Export

 Use the Export menu to either export all dashboards or export only selected dashboards.
+This exports the dashboard file in .data format.

 ### Import

 Click the Import button to load dashboards from a previously exported file.

-## Next step
+## Next Step

 Read the [modify dashboard](./modify-dashboard.md) guide to see how you can edit and finalize your custom dashboard.